Gorsuch asks his first questions from Supreme Court bench

-WASHINGTON — It took less than 15 minutes for newly minted Supreme Court Justice Neil Gorsuch to ask his first questions from the bench.
+WASHINGTON (AP) — Supreme Court Justice Neil Gorsuch wasn’t shy Monday about making his voice heard as he took his seat on the bench for the first time to hear arguments.

-Gorsuch and his colleagues were hearing arguments Monday for the first time since President Donald Trump’s pick was sworn in April 10.
+The new justice took less than 15 minutes before asking questions during an employment discrimination case.
+Gorsuch and his colleagues were hearing cases for the first time since President Donald Trump’s pick was sworn in April 10.

-The case before the justices involved a procedural issue in a federal worker’s employment discrimination claim.
-Gorsuch asked lawyer Christopher Landau four questions in a row, saying he was “sorry for taking up so much time.”
+The case before the justices involved a technical issue about the process for a federal worker to appeal his discrimination claim.
+Gorsuch asked the worker’s lawyer Christopher Landau four questions in a row about the wording of a statute, saying he was “sorry for taking up so much time.”

-The high court is back to its full contingent of nine members after being short-handed since Justice Antonin Scalia’s death more than 14 months ago.
+Gorsuch later sparred with Justice Department lawyer Brian Fletcher over the meaning of the Civil Service Reform Act, sticking to his reputation for focusing on the text of the law.

 Most Read Stories